huggingface/blog/gradio-lite.md

 ### Multiple Files

-Adding multiple files within a `@gradio/lite` app is very straightrward: use the `<gradio-file>` tag.
+Adding multiple files within a `@gradio/lite` app is very straightforward: use the `<gradio-file>` tag.
 You can have as many `<gradio-file>` tags as you want, but each one needs to have a `name` attribute and the entry point to your Gradio app should have the `entrypoint` attribute.

 Here's an example: